Here you'll find an ongoing list of new features, fixes, and changes added to each release of Pano2VR 7.

 Pano2VR has supported 360º video since 2007 but since then it's gotten much easier to work with.
 Sometimes your clients ask for a bit more than just a few still panorama images.
 You can integrate the videos in a tour or create a full 360º video tour.

-Once you're finished working on your projects you can output it for a website, as a flat video, or as a different projection.
+Once you're finished working on your project you can output it for a website, as a flat video, as a different projection, or for social media.

 Pano2VR tips and tricks.